logic-reasoning/Paper-Reading/README.md

 ## Neural Networks

 ### Neural Logic Networks (*)
+- the computational graph is built dynamically according to the input logical expression.
+- logic expressions are represented as vectors, and each basic logic operation is learned as a neural module during the training process.
 ### Neural Logic Machines (*)

 ### Differentiable Learning of Logical Rules for Knowledge Base Reasoning